-University Training & Placement Centre has devised strategy known as “Industry Engagement Initiative” which is actually an internship program.
+University Training & Development Centre has devised strategy known as “Industry Engagement Initiative” which is actually an internship program.
 The serious issue in India has been that the higher education sector and the industrial sector have worked in isolation from each other.
 One of the reasons behind the talent crunch is the significant industry-academia divide.
 This has resulted in two extremes.
 On one hand, the industry needs talent and on the other hand there is an abundance of engineers who don't have industry oriented necessary skills.
 Today, when Indian higher education sector is poised on the verge of liberalization, role of industry would be crucial in taking the Indian education system to a higher trajectory.

 India-Turning potential into reality

 Indian economy is experiencing an accelerated growth.
 The World Development Report emphasizes that in India the situation of increasing youth population presents an unprecedented opportunity to accelerate growth and reduce poverty.

 India has a huge brand name internationally in supplying skilled manpower.
 According to one estimate, at any point of time, around five million Indians work abroad.
 With its demographic advantage and the large pool of English speaking people, India can well provide the solution to the world's skills shortage problem.

 It is widely recognized that knowledge, skills, and resourcefulness of people are critical to sustain development, economic, and social activity in a knowledge society.
 Given the current high-paced growth and dynamic investment climate in India, the demand for knowledge workers with high levels of technical and soft skills will only increase.
 With expansion taking place across sectors: banking and financial services, retail, manufacturing, pharma, outsourcing / offshore companies, service providers, etc there already exists a large need for IT talent.